 International Ambassador Program

-If you are interested in our academic programs and would like to talk with alumni in your area, please email Sarah Gonzales at the Straus Institute to be put in contact with one of our international ambassadors.
+If you are interested in our academic programs and would like to talk with alumni in your area, please email the Straus Institute to be put in contact with one of our international ambassadors.

 You may click on a region in the map above or in the links below to view the ambassadors.
 Clicking the map or region again will close the regional view.